tony-aw/tinycodet/README.md

   `ordered_object_names` attribute to aliases.
 This is only needed for testing purposes, but I now allow the user to see this attribute also.
   Also experimenting with `pkgdown` options.
+- 19 August 2023: Textual changes here and there.

 FUTURE PLANS: